 Check out if you are getting all the welfare benefits you are entitled to now.
 This easy to use benefit calculator will help you check what you can claim.

 You can also get help in claiming welfare benefits or managing debts from:

 - The Citizens Advice Bureau.
 The benefits section is able to provide information on benefits and tax credits if you are working or unemployed, sick or disabled, a parent, a young person, an older person or a veteran.
 The Citizens Advice Bureau can also help with budgeting advice and managing your debts.

 - The National Debtline Call free on 0808 808400 from landline or mobile www.nationaldebtline.org.

 Follow the link to look at their website, it has lots of information you may find useful.
 This is a free confidential debt advice service run by the charity Money Advice Trust .
 Nine out of ten people who get help from the national debtline say they feel more confident in tackling their debts and managing their money

 - Stepchange Call free on 0800 138 1111.

 This is the UK's leading debt advice charity and has been helping people break free from problem debts for 20 years.

-If you are genuinely having difficulty paying the rent, we will provide as much help and advice as we can.
-If rent is not paid or an acceptable repayment agreement followed we will have to take legal action that could result in you losing your home.
+If you are having difficulty paying the rent, we will provide as much help and advice as we can.
+If rent is not paid or an acceptable repayment agreement followed we may take legal action that could result in you losing your home.
 This may also affect your credit rating.

 We will take the following steps to collect rent debt: